stampit-org/stampit/README.md

 Create objects from reusable, composable behaviors.

 ## WARNING:
+Consider this a developer preview.
 Stampit is in production use right now, but there may be severe bugs.

 Known blocking issues:
-* stampit.state() is not instance safe in the current version.
+* `stampit.state()` is not instance safe in the current version.
 The last known working version was just v0.2.3.

 ## Features